Learn the Days, Months and Seasons in Spanish

 Forming adjectives

-In general, you can create adjectives by combining the name of the season with de.
+In general, you can create adjectives by combining the name of the season with the preposition de.
 The following adjectives also exist:

 primaveralspringlike